Bring a rich, hearty, and delicious comfort food meal to the table with this low carb beef stew recipe.

 • Add the red wine to the pot and use a spatula to scrape up any brown bits.
 Cook until the wine is almost evaporated.

 • Add the browned beef, broth, celery, tomato paste, rosemary, salt & pepper.
-Bring to a boil, reduce heat and simmer for 60-90 minutes or until beef is tender.
+Bring to a boil, reduce heat and simmer for 60 to 90 minutes or until beef is tender.

 • If desired, combine the cornstarch or xanathan gum with 3 tablespoons of cold water or broth.
 Stir into the simmering stew to thicken.